-Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in the Thai language, live in every permanent water body in Thailand in big numbers.
-They are the main food source for a variety of fish and other predators, and one of them is men.
+Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai, live in significant numbers in every permanent water body in Thailand.
+They are the primary food source for various fish and other predators, one of them being men.

-Ricefield shrimps are caught by local people with a variety of fishing implements.
-The two most important ones – hand netting and lifting nets – will be discussed in this blog series.
+Ricefield shrimp are caught by local people using a variety of fishing implements.
+This blog series discusses the two most important ones—hand netting and lifting nets.
 After catching, the Goong foi are kept in a pot of water until used.

 Preparation of live freshwater prawns

-Typical Isan food (Isan is the north-eastern part of Thailand) are so-called ‘Goong Ten’ or ‘Dancing Shrimps’.
-Its simple, but highly tasty food: steamed rice, topped by fresh and alive Macrobrachium lanchesteri.
-In addition further augmented by lemon grass, chili, fish sauce, pounded roasted rice, and mint leaves.
+A typical Isan food (Isan is in the northeastern part of Thailand) is ‘Goong Ten’ or ‘Dancing Shrimps’.
+It’s simple but delicious: steamed rice topped by fresh and alive Macrobrachium lanchester.
+Lemon grass, chili, fish sauce, pounded roasted rice, and mint leaves are also added.

-The only small setback is those long shrimp feelers, which tickle the palate when the shrimp are jumping around in the mouth.
-But: no hard feelings – this dish tastes great!
+The only minor setback is those long shrimp feelers, which tickle the palate when the shrimp are jumping around in the mouth.
+But no hard feelings – this dish tastes superb!

 Lessons learned on eating live freshwater prawns

-• Eat this dish at roadside stalls or restaurant shacks.
-There you will get the best and freshest ingredients and where the food is not distorted in its taste for foreigners.
+- Eat this dish at roadside stalls or restaurant shacks.
+There, you will get the best and freshest ingredients, and the food will not be distorted in its taste for foreigners.